wazuh/wazuh-documentation/source/user-manual/binaries/tools/ossec-makelists.rst

 ``-d``
 ------

-Execute ``ossec-makelists`` in debug mode.
-This option can be used multiple times to increase the verbosity of the debug messages.
+Run in debug mode.
+This option may be repeated to increase the verbosity of the debug messages.

 ``-F``
 ------